stablecaps/ice-cat-wrangler/docs/design_dynamodb.md

 # DynamoDB Table design

 ## Use cases
 * Assume the user has a whole bunch of images they wish to categorise and they upload a single or multiple images to S3 bucket.
-We need to track image hash to avoid reprocessing and to cerate S3 file name. we also need to store logs in case debug flag is provided.
+We need to track image hash to avoid reprocessing and to cerate S3 file name.
+We also need to store logs in case debug flag is provided.

 1. `batch_id`: user would either want to retrieve the results for a small - medium submission. i.e. 1-20 images.